-- Registration is now possible!
-Please visit the registration page for more informationis not yet open for this event.
+- Registration is still possible and the deadline is extended to 18 July!
+Please visit the registration page for more information!

 - Got something to tweet?
 Say it #EMBLEVs

 A rapidly increasing number of researchers aim to purify and identify exosomes and many methodologies to isolate and analyse these vesicles are available and have been implemented.
 This course will cover the basics including purification, characterisation and understanding their role in biomedical applications.